 - Other factors deemed relevant by the court: factors may be raised by the parties, that the evidence presents to the court or considerations the court deems appropriate under the circumstances.
 Ibid, 435-442.

 These factors are considered and weighed by the court in each case to determine whether it is appropriate to terminate, or modify, a Restraining Order.

-If you need to discuss terminating or modifying a Domestic Relations Restraining Order, call the Law Offices of Peter Van Aulen for a free consultation at 201-845-7400.
+If you need to discuss terminating or modifying a Domestic Relations Restraining Order, call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation at 201-845-7400.